sea

 Safe Collaborative Filtering

-with Riku Togashi, Naoto Ohsaka, Tetsuro Morimura
+International Conference on Learning Representations (ICLR), 2024, with Riku Togashi, Naoto Ohsaka, Tetsuro Morimura

 ICLR Working Paper Abstract